martin-luik/ng-proovitoo-infra/README.md

 - Serving the frontend build
 - Proxying `/api/*` requests to the backend container
+- Exposing Swagger UI at `/swagger-ui/` and API docs at `/api/api-docs`

 > Everything (frontend, backend, API docs) is available at [http://localhost:8080](http://localhost:8080).